kcaf/D20plus/README.md

-# Roll20-Plus
+# Roll20 Plus

-"Roll20 Plus" is a userscript to enhance your Roll20 experience.
+"Roll20 Plus" is a userscript built with ♥ to enhance your Roll20 experience.
+This userscript was built off the [d20-boilerplate](https://github.com/kcaf/d20-boilerplate).

 ## Features
 - Track HP, AC, and Passive Perception on the Initiative Tracker